lidofinance/lido-improvement-proposals/LIPS/lip-2.md

     function setQuorum(uint256 _quorum) external auth(MANAGE_QUORUM)

+## Use only one epoch per frame for oracles voting.

+In the first version of the contract, we used "min/max reportable epoch" pair to determine the range of epochs that the contract currently accepts.
+This led to the overly-complicated logic.
+In particular, we were keeping all votings for epochs of the current frame until one of them reaches quorum.
+And in case of oracle members updates or quorum value changes, we just invalidated all epochs except the last one (to avoid iterating over all epochs within the frame).

+So now we found it reasonable to use only the latest reported epoch for oracle reportings: when an oracle reports a more recent epoch, we erase the current reporting (even if it did not reach a quorum) and move to the new epoch.

+One more to note here is that we only allow the first epoch of the frame for reporting (`_epochId.mod(epochsPerFrame) == 0`).
+This is done to prevent a malicious oracle from spoiling the quorum by continuously reporting a new epoch.

+The major change here is that we removed `gatheredEpochData` mapping.
+Instead, we keep `gatheredReportsKind` array that keeps different report "kinds" gathered for the current "reportable epoch".
+The report kind is a report with a counter - how many times this report was pushed by oracles.
+This heavily simplified logic of `_getQuorumReport`: in the majority of cases, we only have 1 kind of report so we just make sure that its counter exceeded the quorum value. `Algorighm.sol`, which used to find the majority element for the reporting, was completely removed.

+## Add calculation of rewards APR.

 ## Sanity checks the oracles reports by configurable values.

 In order to limit the misbehaving oracles impact, we want to limit oracles report change by 0.1 APR